Inca society: Other practices

 The Inca practiced cranial deformation.
 They achieved this by wrapping tight cloth straps around the heads of newborns to alter the shape of their still-soft skulls.
 These deformations did not result in brain damage.
 Researchers at the Field Museum believe that the practice was used to mark different ethnicities across the Inca Empire.

 The Inca preserved bodies through mummification.
+Mallquis were mummified bodies of deceased Inca rulers and nobles, preserved and venerated as ancestral spirits.
+Mallquis contributed to the Inca worldview, shaping their beliefs about ancestry, the afterlife, and the continuity of power across generations.
+Andean mummy bundles were meticulously arranged, taking into account not just the positioning of the body but also the material artifacts accompanying the ancestor in death.
+The arrangement of the body, manipulation of its posture, and the inclusion of surrounding funerary items all played a role in enhancing the body’s symbolic importance, aligning this research with art historic inquiries.
 Bodies were wrapped in the fetal position in cloth or leather.
 Rank determined how the Incas were buried.
 Common people were placed in an open cave or chullpa for possible visiting.
 Emperors' organs were removed and placed in jars separate from their bodies.
 After preparation, they were placed where they most occupied in life.